Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Unlearn Multilingual Content

 In our combined approach, we perform unlearning using a mix of English and the language in which the fake data was originally introduced.
 We follow the same setup in \S\ref{sec:unlearn_exp} but randomly select 50\% of unlearn data to keep as English and the rest translated to the language as $\mathcal{F}$.

 The combined unlearning approach effectively eliminates nearly all fake responses across all languages as shown in \autoref{fig:combined}.
-For all question languages, it gradually converges to remove all harmful generations.
+For all question languages, it gradually converges to remove all fake generations.
 This method mitigates the limitations of unlearning in isolation, providing a more robust and comprehensive solution for improving multilingual LLM safety.
-For practical usage, we found the harmful language could be easily identified by perplexity analysis (\S\ref{sec:language_id_appendix}).
+For practical usage, we found the fake language could be easily identified by perplexity analysis (\S\ref{sec:language_id_appendix}).